ERN TRANSPLANTCHILD FOR PATIENTS

 children, and adolescents.

-Recommendations Guide for Transplanted children
+Guide for Transplanted children

-ERN TransplantChild gives some important recomendations for transplanted patients and their families to take care of their health after this complex procedure.
+ERN TransplantChild gives some important recommendations for transplanted patients and their families to take care of their health after this complex procedure.
 The guide is common for all types of transplants and includes differents aspects of the post-transplantation process such as medication, rejection, infections, emotions and some frequently asked questions.

 Enjoy your best friends

-Infographic on pets for patients
+Infographic on pets for people living with a transplant

 ERN TransplantChild believes that transplant patients can also enjoy pets by following some basic recommendations.